Updated 28 Feb 2019

 2.1.4 Collection of items for an auction by Helander is subject to a separate and prior agreement before the auction.
 Information on collection pricing is available on Helander’s website.

-188.8.131.52 The Seller is sent a note on the lot numbers of items provided for the auction by the Seller, on the day the auction catalogue is published.
+188.8.131.52 Before the auction, the Seller is sent a note on the lot numbers of items provided for the auction by the Seller.

 2.1.5 Subsequent to issuing a commission, lots registered for auction are no longer available for collection by the Seller before the auction.
 In the case of emptying household effects/an estate of a deceased person, upon entering an agreement the Seller must clearly specify items intended for auction and those to be retained.
 The Seller does not have a right to bid for any items the Seller has commissioned for sale at an auction.

-2.1.8 The Seller shall collect from Helander any lots that have not been included in an auction pursuant to section 2.1.3 without delay, no later than within ten (10) days of the date Helander notified the Seller, or any lot that has not been paid within the time mentioned in 2.2.3.
+2.1.8 The Seller shall collect from Helander any lots that have not been included in an auction pursuant to section 2.1.3 without delay, withing set timeframe of the date Helander notified the Seller, or any lot that has not been paid within the time mentioned in 1.4.4.
 In the event that the Seller does not collect the item within the specified time, Helander has the right to submit the item for storage by a third party at the expense and risk of the Seller, or, if possession of the item is prohibited, the item shall be handed over to authorities.

-2.1.9 In the event that an auctioned lot proves to be a counterfeit, or some other material issue arises relating to the purchase, Helander has the right to annul the purchase.
+2.1.9 In the event that an auctioned lot proves to be a counterfeit, the winning Bidder can not be proved or some other substantial issue arises relating to the purchase, Helander has the right to annul the purchase.
 In the afore-mentioned cases, Helander shall refund the value of the purchase price to the Buyer.
 If the purchase price has already been paid to the Seller, the Seller shall pay an equivalent amount in compensation to Helander within 14 days of Helander’s request.
 Furthermore, the Seller shall be liable to pay compensation to Helander to cover all fees and expenses incurred by Helander due to the annulment of the purchase.
 An item of an annulled purchase will be available for collection by the Principal as soon as Helander has received the aforementioned compensation for the annulled purchase, unless possession of the lot is prohibited.

 2.2.2 Helander is not obliged to take legal measures for the collection of payments or other equivalent measures due to non-payment of the purchase price, nor is Helander liable for the purchase price of the Buyer to the Seller.